ovirex/my-portfolio/content/about_info/2022-01-26-texts-that-will-go-in-the-about-page.md

   - text: Elementor
   - text: Woocommerce
 ---
-I'm a web developer, mainly focused on the front-end (for the moment 🧐), I've been in charge of developing professional websites for big companies giving them their presence on the web.
+I'm Ovidio Perez, web developer focused mainly in the front-end area (for the moment).
+With taste and focus on building solutions, as you can see in my project <NuxtLink to="/works/moG_M9wpKp-E">image link finder</NuxtLink>, I faced a problem, I developed a solution.
+I have worked developing professional websites for companies giving them an online presence, I have also been in charge of managing and supervising software development.

-I am a problem solver, I am someone who believes that thanks to the internet you can learn to build and develop whatever you want and I say this because it is my case, everything I have learned has been through the internet and it has been possible thanks to being self-taught, organized and disciplined.

-The technologies I have used, I didn't use them doing a course or watching videos, I used them building projects, because in my opinion is the best way to learn and understand how a technology works.
-Documentation is your best friend (sometimes).
+I really like the development of websites and software because of its thin barrier of limitations, if there is a problem there is a solution, and programming allows to create those solutions, whatever it is, most likely it is possible to build.
+Of course, always being willing to have the discipline and organization to learn constantly, as they say, being an "forever student", I stand by that.

-I hope you liked what you have seen.
-If you want to work with me, don't be shy and send me a message by filling the <NuxtLink to="/contact">contact form</NuxtLink>.
+I am currently working as a freelancer, but I am open to any interesting challenge or opportunity.
+If you are interested in contacting me, you can send me a message by filling out the <NuxtLink to="/contact">contact form</NuxtLink>.